 For the models with a spherically symmetric initial cloud density profile (MU and HU in Table \ref{tab:t1}), we adopt a density profile that follows equation \ref{eq:1} with the steepness parameter $s = 10$.
-In this case, the cloud has a flat, uniform density core and its edge smoothly fades into the surrounding halo gas.
+In this case, the cloud has a flat, uniform-density core and its edge smoothly fades into the surrounding halo gas.
 Hereafter, we refer to this cloud structure as a ``uniform density'' cloud.

 In Fig. \ref{fig:init_cloud} we present the column density distribution of the clouds used in this work.
-The color scale is fixed for all the panels for easy comparison between the panels.
-The top three panels are the clouds with different power spectrum slope $\gamma=-2.7, -3, $and $-3.5$ that we use for the MC-p2.7 model, the MC model, and the MC-p3.5 model, from left to right.
-The choice of slopes used in this study is made within the observed range of the slopes in the Galactic ISM presented in \citet{Pingel_2018} and references therein.
-A shallower power spectrum slope (Clumpy-p2.7) leads to a clumpier cloud with individual clumps highlighted and larger density contrast.
+The colour scale is fixed for all the panels for easy comparison between the panels.
+The top three panels are the clouds with different power spectrum slopes $\gamma=-2.7, -3, $and $-3.5$ that we use for the MC-p2.7 model, the MC model, and the MC-p3.5 model, from left to right.
+As shown in the top panel of Fig. \ref{fig:init_hist}, we have kept the amplitude of the power spectrum fixed when varying the slopes.
+As a result, a shallower power spectrum slope (Clumpy-p2.7) leads to a clumpier cloud with individual clumps highlighted and larger density contrast.
 In contrast, with a steeper slope (Clumpy-p3.5), the density contrast within the cloud is smaller and the clump structures are more diffuse.
-In the bottom panels of Fig. \ref{fig:init_cloud}, we show the clouds for lower and higher resolution models, and the uniform density cloud.
+In the bottom panels, we show the clouds for lower and higher resolution models, and the uniform density cloud.

-Fig. \ref{fig:init_hist} presents the density PDF of the initial clouds.
-The fiducial Clumpy-R32 cloud is shown in red solid line.
-The red dashed vertical line marks the core density of the uniform density cloud.
+The bottom panel of Fig. \ref{fig:init_hist} presents the density PDF of the initial clouds.
+The fiducial Clumpy-R32 cloud is shown in a red solid line.
+The black solid line marks the density PDF of the uniform-density cloud which peaks at the core density.
 Depending on the power spectrum slope, Clumpy-p2.7 cloud (green solid line) has a wider distribution and Clumpy-p3.5 cloud (green dashed line) has a narrower distribution which is in line with the density contrast visible in Fig. \ref{fig:init_cloud}.
-The PDFs of the clouds with different resolutions are overall similar, with the distribution of Clumpy-R64 cloud (blue dashed line) being slightly wider than that of the low-resolution cloud (Clumpy-R16; blue solid line).
+The PDFs of the clouds with different resolutions are overall similar, with the distribution of the Clumpy-R64 cloud (blue dashed line) being slightly wider than that of the low-resolution Clumpy-R16 cloud (blue solid line).